omarwa/angular-resources/README.md

-# Angular Info
+# Angular Resources

-Useful information, resources and content about Angular!
+Useful information, content and resources about Angular!

 ## Angular